ConocoPhillips Alaska has implemented an Incident Management Team (IMT) response in Anchorage and field

 and safely run our business.

-Below is a summary of our actions as of April 6, 2020, to reduce the spread of the coronavirus in Alaska and the
+Below is a summary of our actions as of March 28, 2020, to reduce the spread of the coronavirus in Alaska and

-North Slope.
+the North Slope.
 This is a dynamic plan and is subject to change.
-This plan supersedes the plan dated May 24, 2020.

-1. Safe holding and quarantine guidelines for ConocoPhillips North Slope workforce (including contractor
+1. Safe holding guidelines for ConocoPhillips North Slope workforce (including contractor employees):

-employees): Following is the safe-holding and quarantine plan for North Slope personnel based on
+Following is the quarantine or safe-holding plan for North Slope personnel based on guidelines from the

-guidelines from the Centers for Disease Control (CDC) and Prevention and the State of Alaska (SOA).
-“Safe
+Centers for Disease Control (CDC) and Prevention and the State of Alaska (SOA).

 - Background: To comply with CDC and SOA Health Mandate #4, ConocoPhillips on March 18 asked all